đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 đŸ›ī¸ Government Scheme

-💡 Current PPF Highlights
+💡 Current PPF Information (Subject to Change)

 PPF interest rate for FY 2024-25: 7.1% per annum (compounded annually).
 Maximum annual investment: ₹1.5 lakh.
 Minimum annual investment: ₹500.
 Lock-in period: 15 years with extension facility.
+These rates and rules are set by the Government of India and may be revised periodically.

 What is a PPF Calculator?